-7. Your Recruitment process is counter-productive
+7. Your recruitment process is counter-productive

-It gets worse… Research proves that the most passive (and probably the best) applicants are the most likely to drop out.
+It gets worse… research proves that the most passive (and probably the best) applicants are the most likely to drop out.

 8. There is a disconnect between the recruiting team and the business

+Most coalface recruiters will admit that getting the job filled quickly and efficiently is their top priority.
 But how can a business deploy an effective process for always recruiting the best talent, when the people on the coalface are prioritising just getting the job filled?

 Until the business starts to influence and reward the behaviours that change this mentality, it will never achieve its objective.

 So there you have it, the 8 biggest recruitment challenges in the healthcare industry.
 We’ve covered just some of the ways you can solve these issues, but this can feel like a daunting task, especially if you’re stuck on time, or aren’t sure where to begin.

 Smart Recruit Online has established our own talent acquisition platform that will help you recruit staff directly anywhere in the UK, without the use of any third-party services.
 We help you solve all these challenges, from writing the perfect job advert to tools that help nurture, screen, and build a great experience for your candidates.